-The directors noted that the advisory fee schedule for the Fund contains breakpoints that reduce the fee rates on assets above specified levels.
+The directors noted that the advisory fee schedule for the Fund does not contain breakpoints and that they had discussed their strong preference for breakpoints in advisory contracts with the Adviser.
 The directors took into consideration prior presentations by an independent consultant on economies of scale in the mutual fund industry and for the AB Funds, and presentations from time to time by the Adviser concerning certain of its views on economies of scale.
 The directors also previously discussed economies of scale with an independent fee consultant.
 The directors also had requested and received from the Adviser certain updates on economies of scale in advance of the Meeting.
-The directors believe that economies of scale may be realized (if at all) by the Adviser across a variety of products and services, and not only in respect of a sinale fund.
+The directors believe that economies of scale may be realized (if at all) by the Adviser across a variety of products and services, and not only in respect of a single fund.
 The directors noted that there is no established methodology for setting breakpoints that give effect to the fund-specific services provided by a fund's adviser and to the economies of scale that an adviser may realize in its overall mutual fund business or those components of it which directly or indirectly affect a fund's operations.
 The directors observed that in the mutual fund industry as a whole, as well as among funds similar to the Fund, there is no uniformity or pattern in the fees and asset levels at which breakpoints (if any) apply.
 The directors also noted that the advisory agreements for many funds do not have breakpoints at all.
-Having taken these factors into account, the directors concluded that the Fund's shareholders would benefit from a sharing of economies of scale in the event the Fund's net assets exceed a breakpoint in the future.
+The directors informed the Adviser that they would monitor the Fund's asset level (which was well below the level at which they would anticipate adding an initial breakpoint) and its profitability to the Adviser and anticipated revisiting the question of breakpoints in the future if circumstances warranted doing so.